Solved! Here’s What to Do if Your Amazon Package Is Stolen

 If the customer has a photo of the package on their doorstep, the seller may take their call sooner.
 They will ask for some details—the customer may need to verify that they contacted the carrier, and once the seller is certain the package did not arrive, they will likely issue a refund or send a replacement shipment.
 For larger or more expensive purchases, the seller may require a copy of a police report.

-There may not be very much the police can do for the customer in terms of getting their Amazon box back.
+There may not be very much the police can do for the customer in terms of getting their package back.
 People who carry out package theft are quick and practiced and can seemingly disappear in moments.
-What the authorities can do is create a police report, which may help the customer get a refund or replacement shipping.
-They can check with local homes or businesses in the area to see if camera footage is available, and they can notify neighbors that a package thief is active in the area.
+What the authorities can do is create a police report, which may help the customer get a refund or a replacement shipped.
+The authorities can check with local homes or businesses in the area to see if camera footage is available, and they can notify neighbors that a package thief is active in the area.
 The report may help others avoid experiencing the same frustration and ultimately help catch the perpetrators by providing a link in a pattern of thefts.

-The customer’s credit card provider may offer purchase protection services that will refund the cost of a stolen purchase.
-Customers can call and talk to a representative about what services their card provides and learn how to activate them.
+In addition, the customer’s credit card provider may offer purchase protection services that will refund the cost of a stolen purchase.
+Customers can call and talk to a representative about what services their card provides in this scenario.
 As with sellers, the bank may require a theft report from the police, so customers will want to get a copy of that report to provide to their bank, if possible.

 If the package has been stolen by a particularly crafty thief rather than an opportunist who saw a chance to grab a box, the customer may have concerns about their address being used for credit theft or other identity theft crimes.
-It’s a good plan for the customer to let their bank, and potentially the major credit bureaus, know that they have experienced mail theft and potentially put a hold on their credit record to prevent any new accounts from being opened using their personal information.
+It’s a good plan for the customer to let their bank, as well as the major credit bureaus (Experian, Equifax, and TransUnion), know that they have experienced mail theft and potentially put a freeze on their credit report to prevent any new accounts from being opened using their personal information.

 Invest in ways of preventing porch pirates, such as a home security system.